-Personal finances can be complicated, especially when you’re a federal employee with a robust benefits package that includes a FERS pension, survivor benefits, the Thrift Savings Plan, and life insurance, all of which require some type of financial decision making.
-And while OPM and your HR specialists do an excellent job of providing plenty of information, the responsibility of integrating your federal benefits into a customized financial plan is yours alone.
+Personal finances can be complicated, especially when you’re a federal employee with a robust benefits package that includes a FERS pension, survivor benefits, the Thrift Savings Plan, and life insurance.
+And while OPM and your HR specialists provide plenty of information, the responsibility of integrating your federal benefits into a customized financial plan is yours alone.

-And while some federal employees relish in the process of budgeting, creating a customized investment portfolio, and reviewing tax law changes, the thought of creating a tailored financial plan can be overwhelming for many.
-And it is this select group of federal employees that it often makes sense to consider hiring a financial advisor.
+Even though some federal employees may relish the process of budgeting, managing investments, and reviewing tax law changes, the thought of creating a financial plan can be overwhelming for many.
+It is for this select group that it makes sense to consider hiring a financial advisor.

-Thus, if you’re one of those federal employees who feel overwhelmed or confused by your finances, then here are three reasons it is often a good idea to hire a financial planner.
+So, if you’re one of those federal employees who feel overwhelmed, stressed, or confused by your finances, then here are three reasons it is often a good idea to hire a financial planner.

 1. Help With A Comprehensive Plan

 Although many federal employees believe that financial planners purely manage investments, this is often just one piece of an overall plan.
 When working with an advisor, the primary focus should be to create an initial plan that synthesizes the major areas of your financial life so that all your resources support you in reaching your short- and long-term goals.
 When creating your financial plan, the areas reviewed should include your assets, liabilities, cash flow, insurance, estate, taxes, and federal employee benefits.

 In reviewing these areas, financial advisors can often uncover risks and opportunities that impact your ability to accomplish your goals.
 This is why creating a comprehensive financial plan is the most significant benefit financial planners provide their clients.
 So, if a step-by-step guide on how to use your resources to achieve your goals efficiently appeals to you, working with a financial planner might make sense.